-During the years ended December 31, 2021 and 2020, San Mateo distributed \$64.5 million and \$47.4 million, respectively, to the Company and \$62.0 million and \$45.6 million, respectively, to Five Point.
-During the year ended December 31, 2021, neither the Company nor Five Point contributed cash to San Mateo.
+During the years ended December 31, 2022, 2021 and 2020, San Mateo distributed \$89.5 million, \$64.5 million and \$47.4 million respectively, to the Company and \$86.0 million, \$62.0 million and \$45.6 million, respectively, to Five Point.
+During the years ended December 31, 2022 and 2021, neither the Company nor Five Point contributed cash to San Mateo.
 During the year ended December 31, 2020, the Company contributed \$75.0 million and Five Point contributed \$119.7 million of cash to San Mateo, of which \$23.1 million was paid to carry Matador's proportionate interest in San Mateo Midstream II, LLC ("San Mateo II").
 Five Point agreed to carry a portion of Matador's proportionate interest as part of the formation agreement for San Mateo II.
-The amount that Five Point paid to carry Matador's proportionate interest in San Mateo was recorded in "Additional paid-in capital" in the Company's consolidated balance sheets at December 31, 2020, net of the \$4.8 million and Five Point contributed \$77.3 million of cash to San Mateo, of which \$28.4 million was paid to carry Matador's proportionate interest in San Mateo II and was recorded in "Additional paid-in capital" in the consolidated balance sheets 31, 2019, the Company contributed \$24.2 million and Five Point contributed \$77.3 million of cash to San Mateo, of which \$28.4 million was paid to carry Matador's proportionate interest in San Mateo II and was recorded in "Additional paid-in capital" in the consolidated balance sheet, net of the \$5.9 million deferred tax impact to Matador related to this equity contributed \$1.0 million of property to San Mateo II.
+The amount that Five Point paid to carry Matador's proportionate interest in San Mateo was recorded in "Additional paid-in capital" in the Company's consolidated balance sheets at December 31, 2020, net of the \$4.8 million deferred tax impact to Matador related to this equity contribution.
 San Mateo II was merged with and into San Mateo effective October 1, 2020.